John Bardeen: Personal life

-Bardeen married Jane Maxwell on July 18, 1938.
-While at Princeton, he met Jane during a visit to his old friends in Pittsburgh.
+While studying at Princeton, Bardeen met Jane Maxwell (1907–1997) during a visit to his old friends in Pittsburgh.
+He married Jane on July 18, 1938.

 Bardeen was a scientist with a very unassuming personality.
 While he served as a professor for almost 40 years at the University of Illinois, he was best remembered by neighbors for hosting cookouts where he would prepare food for his friends, many of whom were unaware of his accomplishments at the university.
 He would always ask his guests if they liked the hamburger bun toasted (since he liked his that way).
 He enjoyed playing golf and going on picnics with his family.
 Lillian Hoddeson said that because he "differed radically from the popular stereotype of 'genius' and was uninterested in appearing other than ordinary, the public and the media often overlooked him."

 When Bardeen was asked about his beliefs during a 1988 interview, he responded: "I am not a religious person, and so do not think about it very much".
 However, he has also said: "I feel that science cannot provide an answer to the ultimate questions about the meaning and purpose of life."
 Bardeen did believe in a code of moral values and behavior.
 John Bardeen's children were taken to church by his wife, who taught Sunday school and was a church elder.
 Despite this, he and his wife made it clear that they did not have faith in an afterlife and other religious ideas.
-He was the father of James M. Bardeen.
+He was the father of James M. Bardeen, William A. Bardeen, and daughter Elizabeth.

-Death

-Bardeen died of heart disease at age 82 at Brigham and Women's Hospital in Boston, Massachusetts, on January 30, 1991.
+Bardeen died of heart disease on January 30, 1991, at Brigham and Women's Hospital in Boston, Massachusetts, at the age of 82.
 Although he lived in Champaign-Urbana, he had come to Boston for medical consultation.
-Bardeen and his wife Jane (1907–1997) are buried in Forest Hill Cemetery, Madison, Wisconsin.
-They were survived by three children, James, William and Elizabeth Bardeen Greytak, and six grandchildren.
+Bardeen and his wife Jane are buried at Forest Hill Cemetery in Madison, Wisconsin.